Rocker Locker Installation Tips

 Installing the Hinges

 It's important to use the included anti-sieze on each of the hinge studs prior to installing the nuts.
 This will prevent galling from the same material types.
-You don't need to add a lot, just a little dab to the end of each before you install them.
+You don't need to add a lot, just a tiny little dab to the end of each before you install them.

 Installing the Doors and Locks